alex314159/ib-re-actor-976-plus/README.md

 ## Main changes from ib-re-actor

-A great amount of work was originally done to translate IB outputs into clean Clojure data maps, as well as convert Clojure data maps to Java classes.
-With the introduction of many more classes, most of which I have no use for and I'm not sure how to test, I've gone back to basics.
+The smart stuff was done before me.
+Indeed, a great amount of work was originally done to translate IB outputs into clean Clojure data maps, as well as convert Clojure data maps to Java classes.

+However, with the introduction of many more classes, most of which I have no use for and I'm not sure how to test, I've gone back to basics.
 In the vast majority of cases, if IB is sending you an Object as a result, you'll get an Object in the wrapper.
 The code to translate from IB classes and to IB classes is still there and has been updated to the best of my abilities, but it is not fully tested.
+Given IB changes things overtime, I think it is safer to use this code at the edge of your project, instead of inside the `EWrapper` implementation as it was originally done.
+The `demoapp.clj` namespace has some examples.

 I've also broken dependencies to clj-time, which itself is a wrapper around Joda time, preferring to keep raw IB results.
+The rationale for that is `java.time` supersedes Joda time and is easy to call directly from Clojure.

 ## Installation